-The International Trade Union Confederation (ITUC) has published a ranking of workers’ rights around the world.
-This year, two new countries rank among ten worst ones: Myanmar, where a military junta has seized powe as well as Belarus.
+The International Trade Union Confederation (ITUC) has published a ranked list of countries in terms of workers’ rights.
+This year, two new countries rank among the 10 worst ones: Myanmar, where a military junta has seized power, and Belarus.

-In this rating, Belarus is presented as a country where workers’ rights to strike and collectively bargain are violated and where their access to justice is restricted.
+In this ranking, Belarus is presented as a country where workers’ rights to strike and collectively bargain are violated and where their access to justice is restricted.

-Naftan, Hrodna Azot and Polotsk-Steklovolokno are mentioned as the examples of the Belarusian companies that violate workers’ rights.
+Naftan, Hrodna Azot, and Polatsk-Shklovalakno are mentioned as examples of Belarusian companies that violate workers’ rights.

-With regard to Belarus, it is also noted that following the presidential elections in 2020 the regime of Alexander Lukashenko began repressions against independent trade unions, banned all rallies and demonstrations, raided the offices of several independent trade unions, kidnapped and threw union representatives behind bars.
+With regard to Belarus, it is also noted that following the 2020 presidential elections, the regime of Alexander Lukashenko began repressions against independent trade unions, banned all rallies and demonstrations, raided offices of several independent trade unions, kidnapped and threw union representatives behind bars.